 The rights, powers and duties of a Safeguarder in relation to an appeal are set out in the court rules 3.8 and 3.6.
 The following gives general information on these rights and duties.
-For a fuller list of these, with references to all relevant rules and sections of the 2011 Act, see Appendix 3.
+For a fuller list of these, with references to all relevant rules and sections of the 2011 Act, see Appendix 3 to this Note.